jmcarp/ebike-library-cville/content/safety/index.md

     to ride in the road, although drivers may not know it.
 You can also borrow a [bike horn](https://us.hornit.com/products/v3-db140) to get
     drivers' attention.
+* Follow charging instructions.
+Charge e-bike batteries as directed, and don't overcharge or charge batteries unattended.

 Read more at https://www.bicycling.com/culture/g20085571/ride-electric-bike-safely.